aiven/terraform-provider-aiven/docs/resources/organization_application_user.md

 page_title: "aiven_organization_application_user Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
   Creates and manages an organization application user.
 Application users can be used for programmatic access to the platform.
-This features is in the limited availability stage.
-Contact sales@aiven.io to try this feature.
+  This resource is in the limited availability stage and may change without notice.
-  This resource is in beta and may change without notice.
-To use this resource, set the PROVIDER_AIVEN_ENABLE_BETA environment variable to true.
+  To enable this feature, contact the sales team mailto:sales@aiven.io.
+After it's enabled, set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_organization_application_user (Resource)

 Creates and manages an organization application user.
 Application users can be used for programmatic access to the platform.
-This features is in the limited availability stage.
-Contact sales@aiven.io to try this feature.
+**This resource is in the limited availability stage and may change without notice.**

-**This resource is in beta and may change without notice.** To use this resource, set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to true.
+To enable this feature, contact the [sales team](mailto:sales@aiven.io).
+After it's enabled, set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.